 Here’s a great question I got from Linda:

-The 6th grade curriculum (update due within a month) is great for a diverse student group.
+The 6th grade curriculum is great for a diverse student group.
 You can let them work independently, get through material at their own pace with you as coach.
 A lot of schools have tech clubs after school that act as tutoring groups–where students teach each other a skill they like and let them go.
 They are very popular.
 That might be perfect for your students.

 - simulations-games–let students who finish the lesson content play inquiry-based simulations and games.
 Gamify your classroom.
 That motivates students to work hard to get through whatever material you are covering to get to the games they perceive as more fun.
 Here’s a list of games and simulations you might offer.
 Most popular: Minecraft.
 Sure–offer that with guidelines for what students should accomplish (i.e., create 3D structures that align with math class)